Israel–Turkey relations: Post-AKP ascendancy

-Deterioration of relations
+Diplomatic spats

 The Turkish government's condemnation of the 2008–2009 Israel–Gaza conflict strained relations between the two countries.
 In December 1987, Turkey had already declared support for the Palestinians' right to self-determination.
 In 2004, Turkey had denounced Israeli assassination of Sheikh Ahmed Yassin.
 It described Israeli policy in the Gaza Strip as "state-sponsored terrorism".
 There were demonstrations across Turkey against Israeli actions in Gaza.

 On 5 March 2009, the Israeli daily newspaper Haaretz reported that "secret reconciliation talks at the highest level" had been held to get the Israeli-Turkish relations back on track.
 This report was cited in the Turkish press.

 On 11 October 2009, a military aerial exercise was to consist of Turkey, Israel, the United States, and Italy.
 However, Turkey barred Israel from the Anatolian Eagle military exercise.

 In October 2009, following Turkey's banning Israel's participation in the Anatolian Eagle military exercise, Israeli Prime Minister Benjamin Netanyahu objected to Turkey as a mediator, stating "Turkey can't be [an] honest broker", between Syria and Israel.

 Erdoğan harshly criticized Israel's conduct in Gaza at the World Economic Forum conference in Davos, Switzerland in January 2009.
 After the assembled audience applauded Peres, Erdoğan said: "I find it very sad that people applaud what you said.
 You killed people.
 And I think that it is very wrong."
 The moderator, Washington Post columnist David Ignatius asked Erdoğan to finish, saying that people needed to go to dinner.
 Erdoğan complained about the fact, that he was given 12 minutes to talk, whereas Peres talked for a duration of 25 minutes.
 Erdoğan then proceeded to leave the stage.